ghassan3001-a11y/hand-written-digit-predictor/README.md

-# MNIST Digit Recognition Project
+# Hand Written Digit Predictor

 This project is an implementation of a neural network to recognize handwritten digits from the MNIST dataset.
 The model is built using scikit-learn's Multi-layer Perceptron (MLP) classifier.